Channel 55

 Channel 55 refers to several television stations.

 In System M and System N countries, channel 55 is allocated to UHF frequencies covering 717.25-721.75 MHz.
 In the United States and Canada, the bandwidth used by channel 55 has been reallocated for wireless communication use, with its use for television broadcasting being phased out.
-This frequency was formerly in use by MediaFLO, a US system developed by Qualcomm to send video and media to mobile devices, which was discontinued in February 2011, with the bandspace sold by Qualcomm where possible to AT&T Mobility for wireless communications.
+This frequency was formerly in use by MediaFLO, a US system developed by Qualcomm to send video and media to mobile devices, which was discontinued in February 2011, with the bandwidth sold by Qualcomm where possible to AT&T Mobility for wireless communications.

 Canada

 The following television station broadcasts on analog channel 55 in Canada:

 The following television station operates on virtual channel 55 in Canada: